ctrl-sid2099/VulnHub-Writeups/Metasploitable2/OpenSSH-4.7p1/README.md

 Explanation:

-  -  nmap Target-IP #basic usage of nmap
+  -  nmap Target-IP basic usage of nmap
-  - -p 22           #search for port 22 only
+  - -p 22 --------> search for port 22 only
-  - -sV             #Finds service version
+  - -sV ----------> Finds service version
-  - -sC             #uses default nmap scripts to find vuln
+  - -sC ----------> uses default nmap scripts to find vuln

 ✅ The machine seems to be running OpenSSH-4.7p1.